kedro-org/kedro/docs/source/visualisation/share_kedro_viz.md

 ## Configure your AWS S3 bucket and set credentials

-Kedro-Viz supports hosting a deployed URL on Amazon S3.
+You can host your project's Kedro-Viz as a deployed URL on Amazon S3.
 You must first create an S3 bucket and then enable static website hosting.
 To do so, follow the [AWS tutorial](https://docs.aws.amazon.com/AmazonS3/latest/userguide/HostingWebsiteOnS3Setup.html) to configure a static website on Amazon S3.

 Once that's completed, you'll need to set your AWS credentials as environment variables in your terminal window, as shown below: